apostasie/thota/README.md

 ## Usage

+You need golang installed to run this tool.
+Right now, I am not distributing pre-built binaries.

 ### Export from Google take-out

 **MAKE SURE YOU REVIEW GOOGLE PRICING BEFORE DOING ANYTHING (READ BELOW).**

-- export your Google Maps lists using the [Google Takeout](https://takeout.google.com/) feature
+- export your Google Maps lists using the [Google Takeout](https://takeout.google.com/) feature (the only section you need is "Saved")
 - get a Google Maps API key
 - run the `takeout` command with the path to your exported data and your API key: